 Wedding Watch: Straight Couple Shows Support for Marriage Equality

-July 22, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+July 22, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Recently Tristan Rice shared an image of his wedding day on the HRC Facebook page with the caption, “Representing marriage equality at my wedding.”
 Take a look and you’ll see the HRC logo pin prominently displayed on his lapel.

 “Some of the people I love most were born gay… we couldn’t help but represent them, even if in some minor way,” Rice said.